Training for ecologists & planners

 Advanced Barn Owl Surveying and Mitigation

-The Trust has also started running an Advanced Barn Owl Surveying and Mitigation (ABOSM) course specifically designed for those who have previously attended our Barn Owl Ecology, Surveys and Signs foundation course.
-Please contact the office to register your interest and for further details.
+The Advanced Barn Owl Surveying and Mitigation (ABOSM) course is specifically designed for those who have previously attended our Barn Owl Ecology, Surveys and Signs foundation course.
+Please contact the Trust's office to register your interest and for further details.

 The Barn Owl Trust is uniquely placed to deliver this type of training having carried out both practical fieldwork and research within this subject area for over 17 years.
 In 1990 the Trust began a 5-year project looking at the effects of barn conversions on Barn Owls.
 The results were published in a Barn Owl Trust report and a scientific paper which appeared in Bird Study.
 These were followed by the booklet 'Barn Owls on site - A guide for developers and planners' first published by English Nature in 1995 with a second edition in 2002.
 The report and booklet contained a range of recommendations for changes in Local Authority planning policies.
 These included a requirement that planning applications for the re-use of redundant rural buildings should not be considered unless accompanied by the results of a Barn Owl survey.
 The most radical recommendation was that provison for Barn Owls should be incorporated (as a condition of planning consent) into all rural barn conversions, even where no current evidence of Barn Owls was found.
 Over the intervening years an increasing number of Local Authorities throughout the UK have adopted some or all of the Trust's recommendations.

 The day also includes mitigation strategies, mitigation methods, and recommendations - when and where to use them - and fictional case study exercises.
 It is a packed day with plenty of opportunities for questions and discussion.
-The course has proved immensely popular with participants from as far afield as Scotland and East Anglia coming to undertake the training in Devon.
+The course has proved immensely popular with participants from as far afield as Scotland, Northern Ireland and East Anglia coming to undertake the training in Devon.

 Details of the next course dates and the cost can be found on the posters, the links are at the side of this page.
-Dates are also posted on the Forthcoming Events page.
+Dates are also posted in the Events Diary.

 "Thank you for organising such a great day.
 I went home thoroughly inspired.
 The skills we learnt will definitely be useful for my work" - Kate Walls